-Ever painted you Boston MA house?
-So you know how fun it is to use a roller or a brush, or not.
+Ever painted your Boston, MA house?
+Familiar with any painters in your area?
+If so, you know how fun it is to use a roller or a brush, or not.

 Brushes, good for small areas, take a long time; the paint rollers deposit a thick layer, but it is difficult to apply the paint evenly–the natural solution seems to be the sprayer.
 While there is some basis in this reasoning, it has significant drawbacks.